-The majority of manufacturing outbound activity is proactive customer service, advising of delays and deliveries in the main, with the linked retail sector also actively seeking and giving information up and down the supply chain (43%), with the utilities, public and housing sectors are also very involved in this.
+The majority of retail & distribution and manufacturing sectors' outbound activity is proactive customer service, advising of delays and deliveries, and providing information up and down the supply chain, with the transport and travel and housing sectors are also very involved in this.

-Finance, TMT and transport & travel all report cross-selling and upselling accounting for more than 30% of their outbound activity.
+Insurance, TMT and utilities respondents all report cross-selling and upselling being a significant part of their outbound activity.

-The insurance and outsourcing sectors are the hungriest for new business and most likely to cold-call (within the law, of course), with the former sector possibly driven by the uptake in web-based sales lead capture via comparison sites, which provide qualified leads to be acted upon immediately.
-The outsourcing sector, as might be expected, is keen on sales in general, with 68% of its outbound activity being sales-related.
+The insurance, services and outsourcing sectors are the hungriest for new business and most likely to cold-call (within the law, of course), with the former sector possibly driven by the uptake in web-based sales lead capture via comparison sites, which provide qualified leads to be acted upon immediately.

-The housing respondents report over half of their outbound activity being connected to debt collection, with utilities and finance also active, although to a much smaller extent.
+The finance respondents report very significant outbound activity connected to debt collection, with utilities and housing also active, although to a much smaller extent.

-The contract-based business models, often found in insurance (20%), are most likely to be carrying out renewal sales calls to existing customers.
+The contract-based business models, often found in insurance (17%), are most likely to be carrying out renewal sales calls to existing customers.